oskariorg/oskari-documentation/1 Introduction/00040-Frontend.md

 * Another bundle can then send the request which will be processed by the other bundle.
 * Another way to communicate with other bundles is to send out an event through Oskari framework.
 * Any bundle registered as an eventlistener for the given event is then notified about the event.

-### Frontend libraries and technologies

-Oskari frontend uses the following libraries and technologies (for details see `package.json` on the [oskari-frontend](https://github.com/oskariorg/oskari-frontend) repository):

-* OpenLayers (map implementation)
-* jQuery (older UI implementations, migrating towards React)
-* React (current UI implementations)
-* Ant Design (UI components and icons)
-* CesiumJS (3d map implementation)
-* Lo-Dash
-* geostats.js
-* D3.js

-You can get a list of licenses for all the libraries with npm, for example by running:

-    npx license-checker

-Just to get summary of licenses you can add --summary after the command:

-    npx license-checker --summary

 ### Frontend source code and folder structure